 A very old pencil sketch of the ‘favourite charger of Major Edgar’ (Colonel of the Suffolk Yeomanry), found in a local market.

-A number of accoutrements caught my eye including a fine brass pouch belt buckle of Norfolk’s Clackclose Troop of Yeomanry Cavalry (1796).
+A number of accoutrements caught my eye including a fabulous brass pouch belt buckle of Norfolk’s Clackclose Troop of Yeomanry Cavalry (1796).
 Some of the exhibit labels confused me though; the labels for the Norfolk Yeomanry and the 3rd Norfolk Rifle Volunteer Corps belt buckles below appear to have been mixed up!

 A visit to a yeomanry collection is incomplete without seeing some ornate sabretaches and this collection had plenty to view.
 The red Loyal Suffolk Hussars sabretache developed to include a reference to being the Duke of York’s Own.
 Other examples included the Suffolk Borderers (bottom left) and the Norfolk Light Horse (centre bottom) which were a mounted corps developed out of the Rifle Volunteer movement in 1860 and which lasted until 1867.